stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: csharp or vbnet

-  Would create the directory "Captains" in Stormpath and update the ``captainsDirectory`` variable.
+  Would create the "Captains" Directory in Stormpath and update the ``captainsDirectory`` variable.
 The properties and methods available on ``captainsDirectory`` represent the resource information and the actions that can be performed on the resource.

   .. note::

-    See the `.NET API documentation <http://docs.stormpath.com/dotnet/api>`_ for a full list of available properties and methods on the ``IDirectory`` type (or any other Stormpath SDK type).
+    See the `.NET API documentation <http://docs.stormpath.com/dotnet/api/html/T_Stormpath_SDK_Directory_IDirectory.htm>`__ for a full list of available properties and methods on the ``IDirectory`` type (or any other Stormpath SDK type).

 .. only:: java